srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_14_Lab_b.md

    export PREFIX=$(echo `openssl rand -base64 5 | cut -c1-7 | tr '[:upper:]' '[:lower:]' | tr -cd '[[:alnum:]]._-'`)
    ```

+1. From the Cloud Shell pane, run the following to identify the Azure region hosting the target resource group and its existing resources:
-1. ` Note : Replace the Deployment-id with your deploymnet id given in environment detail page`
+`Note : Replace the Deployment-id with your deployment id given in environment detail page`

    ```sh
    export RESOURCE_GROUP_NAME_EXISTING='az30309a-labRG-Deployment-ID'